dvassallo/s3-benchmark/README.md

 ## S3 to EC2 Bandwidth

 I ran this benchmark on all current generation EC2 instance types as of 2019-04-02.
 I put the data in an interactive spreadsheet that you can [download here](/Analysis%20of%20S3%20Performance%20from%20EC2.xlsx?raw=true).
-Feel free to share it with you friends and colleagues.
+Feel free to share it with your friends and colleagues.

 ### Analysis